-Notice The appellant/respondent discontinues this appeal/the cross appeal in this appeal.

-(b) at the end of Form 16 insert:
+Notice The appellant/respondent discontinues this appeal/the eross appeal in this appeal. cross appeal in this appeal. (h) at the end of Form 16 inserts (b) at the end of Form 16 inserts

-Note to Form 16 -
+Note to Form 16

 Delete the inapplicable.